patrodriguez108/p2-self-checkout/p2-self-checkout.md

 ?
 The inheritance system that Javascript uses is that we would first need to define an object and its attributes.
 After defining that object, we would write prototype functions that we might be able to call with each instance of that object.

+[prototypal]

 - How does property lookup work in JavaScript?

-?
 In Javascript we may lookup a property using dot notation (object.propertyName) or bracket notation (object['propertyName'].
 This is highly similary to accessing the value of a hash in Ruby.

 - What is the relationship between a function's prototype and objects created with the function?

 ?
 The objects created with the function are meant to be unique to the instances of each specific object, while the function's prototype are meant to be the same function that will be ran with each instance.

+[if within the prototype the function will be ran once with each]

 - How do we define a constructor function?